speps/speps.github.io/content/articles/torus-trooper-part3.md

 However, it's not too difficult once this is in place:

 * Apply the model-view matrix from the stack when you record the calls to `glVertex`, that's so one buffer can store vertices from multiple `glBegin`/`glEnd` pairs
-* When recording vertices, map the primitive type to triangles and lines only, that helps with performance as we can push more of the same data into the buffers.
-We map GL_TRIANGLE_STRIP to normal triangles, and we can also support GL_QUADS quite easily
+* When recording vertices, map the primitive type to triangles and lines buckets, that helps with performance as we can push more of the same data into the buffers.
+We map `GL_TRIANGLE_STRIP` to normal triangles, and we can also support `GL_QUADS` quite easily.
+We also map `GL_LINE_STRIP`/`GL_LINE_LOOP` to `GL_LINES`.
 * Render the primitives recorded so far whenever the state changes like `glBlendFunc` or the projection matrix changes

 It's now a lot faster as we don't have to upload to the GPU as often and the number of draw calls is significantly lower.
 However, we now have to do some matrix math CPU side in our own code.
 We're back to the steady 60 FPS we had back in immediate mode but the code now conforms to a more recent OpenGL API closer to what WebGL would expect.